-When researching the question, “How many countries are there in the world?” you may be struck by the large amount of conflicting information online.
+When researching the question “How many countries are there in the world?” you will quickly find conflicting answers.

 How many countries are there in the world?